 – Outside degradation of the access stairs (cracks in the concrete and wearing out of the anti-slip elements); degradation of the coating on exterior access stairs.

 – Degradation of waterproof isolation and destruction of coating on the plinths.

-– Degradation of the terraces’ constituent layers, the occurrence and development of parasitic vegetation after water penetration through technical joints and the destruction of the rainwater drainage system, which leads to the destruction of the waterproofing system and meteoric waters infiltration.
+– Degradation of the terraces’ constituent layers, the occurrence and growth of parasitic vegetation after water penetration through technical joints and the destruction of the rainwater drainage system, which leads to the destruction of the waterproofing system and meteoric waters infiltration.

 – The exterior joinery is only partially replaced.

-Architect Sorina Varenic
+text by architect Sorina Varenic

 COPYRIGHT.
 Materials posted on this site belong to us or owned entirely by our collaborators and are protected under copyright law.
 You can use these materials only with the written consent of the author.